 Is Keflavik Airport the Same as Reykjavík Airport?

-The airport is situated close to the city center and is mainly used for domestic flights, although there are a few flights to Greenland one can take.
+The Reykjavík airport, on the other hand, is situated close to the city center and is mainly used for domestic flights, although there are a few flights to Greenland one can take.

 How to Get From Reykjavík Airport to Downtown Reykjavík